-Buzz supports the rostering of users, courses, enrollments, and observers through the IMS OneRoster specification.
+Buzz supports the rostering of users, courses, enrollments, and observers through the 1EdTech (formerly IMS) OneRoster specification.
 The sync makes rostering easy and automated.

 What is OneRoster?

-OneRoster is an IMS Global Learning Consortium specification for exchanging data between systems.
+OneRoster is a 1EdTech (formerly IMS) specification for exchanging data between systems.
 Commonly, this exchange will happen between the student information system (SIS) and the learning management system (LMS).
 For these FAQs, Buzz learning platform is the LMS.